Website Usability Research privacy notice

 Personal information we collect and use

-We also ask for your age and gender as part of the screening.
+We also ask for your age and gender as part of this process.
 This information is optional and we ask for it to help make sure we have good mix of participants.
 We also ask if you use any assistive technologies when access the internet so that we can make sure you are able to fully participate in the research session (which will be carried out online).

 How we use your personal information